sst/guide/_chapters/use-environment-variables-in-lambda-functions.md

 comments_id: use-environment-variables-in-lambda-functions/166
 ---

-Back in the [Configure DynamoDB in Serverless]({% link _chapters/configure-dynamodb-in-serverless.md %}) chapter, we are creating our table through CloudFormation.
-The table that is created is based on the stage we are currently in.
-This means that in our Lambda functions when we talk to our database, we cannot simply hard code the table names.
-Since, in the `dev` stage it would be called `dev-notes` and in `prod` it'll be called `prod-notes`.
+Back in the [Configure DynamoDB in Serverless]({% link _chapters/configure-dynamodb-in-serverless.md %}) chapter, we created our table through CloudFormation.
+The table name is based on the stage we are currently in.
+This means that when we talk to our database in our Lambda functions we cannot simply hard code the table name since in the `dev` stage it would be called `dev-notes` and in `prod` it'll be called `prod-notes`.

 This requires us to use environment variables in our Lambda functions to figure out which table we should be talking to.
 Currently, if you pull up `create.js` you'll notice the following section.